d2l-ai/d2l-en/chapter_recommender-systems/seqrec.md

 # Sequence-aware Recommender Systems

-Priorly, we abstract the recommendation task as a matrix completion problem without considering users' short-term behaviors.
+In previous sections, we abstract the recommendation task as a matrix completion problem without considering users' short-term behaviors.
 In this section, we will introduce a recommendation model that takes  the sequentially-ordered user interaction logs into account.
 It is a sequence-aware recommender where the input is an ordered and often timestamped list of past user actions.
-A number of recent literatures have demonstrated the usefulness of incorporating such information in modeling users' temporal behavioral patterns and discovering their interest drifts.
+A number of recent literatures have demonstrated the usefulness of incorporating such information in modeling users' temporal behavioral patterns and discovering their interest drift.

 The model we will introduce, Caser, short for convolutional sequence embedding recommendation model, adopts convolutional neural networks capture the dynamic pattern influences of users' recent activities.
 The main component of Caser consists of a horizontal convolutional network and a vertical convolutional network, aiming to uncover the union-level and point-level sequence patterns, respectively.
 Point-level pattern indicates the impact of single item in the historical sequence on the target item, while union level pattern implies the influences of several previous actions on the subsequent target.
 For example, buying both milk and butter together leads to higher probability of buying flour than just buying one of them.
-Moreover, users' general interests, or long term preferences are also modeled in the last fully-connected layers, resulting in a more comprehensive interests unearthing.
+Moreover, users' general interests, or long term preferences are also modeled in the last fully-connected layers, resulting in a more comprehensive modeling of user interests.
 Details of the model are described as follows.

 ## Model Architectures

-In sequence-aware recommendation system, each user is associated with a sequence of soem items from the item set.
+In sequence-aware recommendation system, each user is associated with a sequence of some items from the item set.
 Let $S^u = (S_1^u, ...
 S_{|S_u|}^u)$ denotes the ordered sequence.
 The goal of Caser is to recommend item by considering user general tastes as well as short-term intention.
-Suppose we take the previous $L$ items into consideration, an embeng matrix that represents the former interactions for time step $t$ can be constructed:
+Suppose we take the previous $L$ items into consideration, an embedding matrix that represents the former interactions for time step $t$ can be constructed:

 $$
 \mathbf{E}^{(u, t)} = [ \mathbf{q}_{S_{t-L}^u} , ...,  \mathbf{q}_{S_{t-2}^u}, \mathbf{q}_{S_{t-1}^u} ]^\top,